D.C. completes a week of in-person classes: Low attendance, frustrated teachers, confident principals and happy students

 “We’re only three days in,” Riddlesprigger said.
 “But students we hadn’t seen since December, they now have a consistent place to go to and engage in.”

-Already a class in each of two elementary schools has been sent home to quarantine for 14 days — and return to remote instruction — because an individual tested positive last week.
+Already a class in each of five elementary schools has been sent home to quarantine for 14 days — and return to remote instruction — because an individual tested positive last week.

 Teachers returned to school buildings as the dispute between the city and the teachers union continued.
 The city requested a temporary restraining order against the union to prohibit it from planning a strike.
 A hearing is scheduled for Tuesday.